raybgomez/raybgomez/README.md

 - 📊 Transitioned from a career in technical recruiting

-- 🌱 Currently enrolled in a coding bootcamp to strengthen backend skills
+- 🌱 Recent coding bootcamp graduate through Code the Dream

-- 🤝 Unique insights into the hiring process

 - 🌟 Eagerly seeking new software development opportunities